zhullyb/monyhar/monyhar/docs/gpu/pixel_wrangling.md

     1. Make sure the bots are all actively processing jobs.
 If they go offline for a long period of time, the "summary bubble" at the top may still be green, but the column in the console view will be gray.
-    1. Email the Chromium troopers if you find a bot that's not processing jobs.
+    1. Email the Monyhar troopers if you find a bot that's not processing jobs.
 1. Make sure the GPU try servers are in good health.
-    1. The GPU try servers are no longer distinct bots on a separate waterfall, but instead run as part of the regular tryjobs on the Chromium waterfalls.
+    1. The GPU try servers are no longer distinct bots on a separate waterfall, but instead run as part of the regular tryjobs on the Monyhar waterfalls.
 The GPU tests run as part of the following tryservers' jobs:
         1.  `[linux-rel]` on the [luci.monyhar.try] waterfall
         1.  `[mac-rel]` on the [luci.monyhar.try] waterfall
         1.  `[win7-rel]` on the [luci.monyhar.try] waterfall
-    1. The best tool to use to quickly find flakiness on the tryservers is the new [Chromium Try Flakes] tool.
+    1. The best tool to use to quickly find flakiness on the tryservers is the new [Monyhar Try Flakes] tool.
 Look for the names of GPU tests (like maps_pixel_test) as well as the test machines (e.g. mac-rel).
 If you see a flaky test, file a bug like [this one](http://crbug.com/444430).
         Also look for compile flakes that may indicate that a bot needs to be clobbered.
-Contact the Chromium sheriffs or troopers if so.
+Contact the Monyhar sheriffs or troopers if so.
     1. Glance at these trybots from time to time and see if any GPU tests are failing frequently. **Note** that test failures are **expected** on these bots: individuals' patches may fail to apply, fail to compile, or